mayaAtanasova/SW-Polling-App/readme.md

 * Upon successful creation the new Event appears in the list of events
 * Upon clicking on an event card the admin can view the event particulars in a details pop-up

-#### Details window
+#### Event Details popup window
 The details window is divided into sections, for Attendees, Polls and Messages, respectively.
 By default they are contracted, but can be expanded by clicking the arrow next to the title.
-* The attendees are displayed in a table, on three rows, and can be browsed by clicking on the next and prev buttons.
+* The attendees are displayed in a table, on three rows, and can be browsed by clicking on the "next" and "prev" buttons.
 The admin can edit the voting points for each attendee by clicking on the small pencil icon next to the points number.
 When the icon is clicked, two arrows appear next to the number for increasing or decreasing it.
 When the edit is finished, it should be confirmed by clicking on the checkmark.

 * The polls for the event appear in a table, which lists the poll title, type, and all the voters with their respective answers
  * The messages for the event are listed in tables, one for the open (unanswered) messages, and one for the answered ones.
 Each answered message has a "Restore" button next to it, in case the admin accidentally answered a question and wants to restore it to the chat.

  ### Polls Tab
- In this tab the admin can create new polls or view a poll particulars.
+ In this tab the admin can create new polls or view a poll's particulars.

  New polls can be created by clicking on the "New poll" button, which shows the new poll form.
-The admin has to choose one of teh existing events (from a drop-down list) to add his/her poll to, type a question and choose the poll type.
-Multiple choice polls have to ave at lease two options added to be valid.
-All of teh input fields are also validated dynamically by the custom validation hook.
+The admin has to choose one of the existing events (from a drop-down list) to add his/her poll to, type a question and choose the poll type.
+Multiple choice polls have to have at lease two options added to be valid.
+All of the input fields are also validated dynamically by the custom validation hook.

- Upon successful creation the new poll appears in teh list of polls.
+ Upon successful creation the new poll appears in the list of polls.

  The polls the admin has created can be sorted by event title and date (ascending or descending), and can be filtered by status (active or conscluded).

- When clicking on a poll card, the admin can view its details and alist of the users that have already voted, with their respective votes and voting points.
+ When clicking on a poll card, the admin can view its details and a list of the users that have already voted, with their respective votes and voting points.